top of page

 5. Semi-Formal or Dressy Casual

-Men: Dress pants with a collared shirt, blazer optional, tie not required.
+• Men: Dress pants with a collared shirt; a blazer is optional.
+Ties are not required.

 6. Casual